Skip to content

 While it's possible to instantiate low-level flops, the recommended, programmer-friendly method is to declare a register using the reg keyword.
 This makes statefulness explicit and prevents common bugs.
 The compiler guarantees that a reg is a state-holding element.

 A register's value at the start of a cycle is its current state.
-New values are assigned to its next state using the @[] (defer) syntax.
+New values are assigned to its next state using the .[defer] syntax.
 This clear separation avoids the ambiguity between a register's input (din) and output (q) pins that plagues many HDLs.

-In our syntax, total@[0] refers to the register's current state (its 'q' value).
-The total@[] construct defers a write to the end of the cycle, defining the logic for its 'din' pin, which will become the state in the next cycle.
-In debug contexts (e.g., assert), total@[1] can also be used to read the next cycle value, and for registers total@[] == total@[1] always holds.
+In our syntax, a bare reference to total reads the register's current state (its 'q' value).
+The total.[defer] construct defers a write to the end of the cycle, defining the logic for its 'din' pin, which will become the state in the next cycle.
+The .[defer] attribute also serves as the canonical way to read the end-of-cycle (next-cycle) value in debug contexts.
+If you need to snapshot the current 'q' value before later code modifies the register within the cycle, just copy it into a local: const counter_q = counter.

 mut counter_next:u8:[wrap=true] = ?